-UK prime minister expected to announce new anti-virus rules
+UK orders shops to close, nixes holiday mixing in London

 Under the restrictions, people cannot socialize indoors or in most outdoor places, and restaurants and pubs only can offer takeaway service.
 Shops remain open, however.

-The government has said restrictions on socializing will be eased from Dec.23 to Dec.27 to allow people to travel and celebrate Christmas with family and friends.
+The government has said restrictions on socializing will be eased from Dec.
+23 to Dec.
+27 to allow people to travel and celebrate Christmas with family and friends.
 The temporary holiday rules allow a maximum of three households to meet in a “Christmas bubble,” though Johnson urged residents to keep their celebrations small and short.

 The planned relaxation of rules has raised increasing concerns given that infections are already climbing sharply in many places.